naderjlyr/Nit-Atom/README.md

 - [x] Autocomplete feature
 - [x] Snippet generator *It works perfectly but all the necessary snippets should be included.*
 - [ ] Change the structure of snippet generator *snippet generator gets its data from an url,which needs to get its data from a local file.*
+- [ ] convert Grammar structure *Our TextMate Grammar should be turned to Tree-sitter Grammar which is a the preferred structure for Atom.*